Melting Hearts of Homeschool Moms Everywhere

 One of the first memories I have of my early homeschool research is reading a handful of homeschooler’s blogs and noticing the deep affection they all had for their laminators.

 I recall thinking this was strange.

-Yet now, here I am adding my voice to the chorus of homeschool moms singing an Ode to My Laminator.
+Yet now, here I am years later, adding my voice to the chorus of homeschool moms singing an Ode to My Laminator.